Starfield: How to Find the Moon Jumper – Free Lanes Vehicle Guide

 Get in the habit of quickly checking your compass and scanner during each jump.
 On low-grav moons, you’ll have enough hang time to mark new points of interest or adjust your next landing on the fly.

-Practical Wrap: How to Approach the Moon Jumper Hunt
+Practical Wrap: Getting the Moon Jumper Without the Grind

 • Make sure Free Lanes is installed and you’re on a vehicle-capable save.

-• Once you unlock the Moon Jumper, favor it for vertical, rocky, or low-grav environments, and keep the REV-8 for flatter mining and long straight runs.
+• Once acquired, favor it for vertical, rocky, or low-grav environments and keep the REV-8 for flatter mining runs.

-The payoff is more than just a new toy: the Moon Jumper fundamentally changes how you move across certain worlds.
-Being able to reach high-altitude locations, chain big jumps, and turn tedious climbs into a few seconds of boost makes surveying and exploration feel far less like busywork and far more like the kind of freeform planetary traversal Starfield has always aimed for.
+The Moon Jumper fundamentally changes how you move across certain worlds.
+Being able to reach high-altitude locations, chain big jumps, and turn tedious climbs into a few seconds of boost makes surveying feel far less like busywork — and a lot more like the kind of freeform planetary traversal Starfield has always been trying to be.

 F